 The face twists slowly, lays on one side.
-Its gaze rests on me and sings a song, whose words remain incomprehensible to me.
-It seems as though it will never rise again, it will lie here forever.
+Its gaze rests on me and sings a song, through words of hidden meaning.
+As if it will never rise again, it will lie here forever.

-This Face, having gathered a handful of conscience of its own, having torn itself from the tyranny of the master-body, sends its own grimaces to people’s souls.
+This Face, having gathered a handful of conscience of its own, having torn itself from the tyranny of the mind tyrant, has its own frown.

-Unexplained – the Universe chose me in an unleashed night, free of all responsibility, to have a glass of oblivion with the Face.
+Unexplained – the Universe chose me in that night, free of all responsibility, to have a glass of oblivion with the Face.

-Lightnings strike in his eyes.
-I throw myself to catch the truth, illuminated in an instance, but only hit a wall of Mockery.
+Lightning strikes in his eyes.
+I throw myself to catch the truth, illuminated in an instant, but only hit a wall of Mockery.
 The venom that I swallowed takes its toll – I feel the muscles painfully dry, a lost vein is pulsating on my forehead.

 He drags me among stones and thorns, on dusty, desolate paths.
 Soon unsurmountable cliffs break the nose of the soft dirt.
-He pulled the body into a wet cave…
+My body is pulled into a wet cave.

 The face, whose portrait is stretched on this canvas, is the offspring of a fear, sowed into the fragile, mortal body.

-I left the fear in the lucid convulsions of the distillate.
-I dragged his repulsive body into a wet cave, where I dug it into the ground.
+I left fear in the liquor.
+I dragged his body into a cave, where I dug it in the ground.
 The moon remained silent.
-My Face, devoid of all emotion, lied loosely on the skull, the sides and lips hanged on the muscles as on hooks, and in the gaze there shined a newly born freedom.
+My Face, devoid of all emotion, lied loosely on the skull, the sides and lips hanged on the muscles as on hooks, and in the gaze, there shined a newly born freedom.

-This experience in the unleashed night, having covered its tracks only for a couple of moments in the glass, would shape the Face of the days, which I would greet – torn myself from the fear-master, I will send my own grimaces to people’s souls.
+This experience in the wild night, having covered its tracks for a moment, would shape the Face of the days, which I would greet – having torn myself from the fear-master, I will have my own frown.